Emergence of Hilbert Space Fragmentation in Ising Models with a Weak Transverse Field

 Because of the frozen regions, the Hilbert space has exponentially many subspaces.
 For example, a spin configuration having a frozen region cannot change into another spin configuration having a different frozen region by the Hamiltonian dynamics.
 This splits the Hilbert space into subspaces.
 Moreover, even when the arrangement of frozen regions is the same, there are many ways in which the DWs are spatially distributed over separated melting regions.
 Since the density of DW within each melting region is conserved over time, the Hilbert space is broken up into even smaller subspaces.
 Each subspace is therefore characterized by the configuration of the frozen regions and the spatial distribution of the DW density for melting regions.

 The emergence of the dynamically fragmented subspaces suggests that the relaxation dynamics of the system strongly depends on the details of the initial state.
 When we take an initial state from one of the subspaces in a given DW sector and let it evolve, the state remains in this subspace.
-Let us consider, for example, two initial product states $\ket{\psi_{1}}$ and $\ket{\psi_{2}}$ shown in Fig.~\ref{fig:Fig4}~(a), which are slightly different in their spin configurations but have the same energy in a DW sector.
-Figure~\ref{fig:Fig4}~(b) shows the dynamics of the expectation value of the magnetization density from these two initial product states according to the effective Hamiltonian ${\hat H_{\rm eff}}$.
-Throughout this paper, we perform numerical calculations under the condition that the spins constituting the system are surrounded by fixed frozen spins pointing down.
-Due to the frozen region in the middle of the lattice, which emerges only in the state $\ket{\psi_{2}}$, the magnetization relaxes to substantially different values for the two initial conditions.
+Let us consider, for example, two initial product states $\ket{\psi_{1}}$ and $\ket{\psi_{2}}$ shown in Fig.~\ref{fig:Fig2}~(a), which are slightly different in their spin configurations but have the same energy in a DW sector.
+Figure~\ref{fig:Fig2}~(b) shows the dynamics of the expectation value of the magnetization density from these two initial product states according to the effective Hamiltonian ${\hat H_{\rm eff}}$.
+Throughout this Letter, we perform numerical calculations under the condition that the spins constituting the system are surrounded by fixed frozen spins pointing down.
+Due to the frozen region in the middle of the lattice, which emerges only in the state $\ket{\psi_{2}}$, the magnetization relaxes to substantially different values for the two initial conditions, which indicates ergodicity breaking.
 This example highlights that a frozen region covering a large area of the system can be converted into a melting region with a small change in the initial configuration in this model.
-Note that similar dynamics is also observed under the time evolution by ${\hat H}$ with a weak $h_x$ (see supplementary material \cite{suppbib}).
+Similar behavior can be also observed under the time evolution by ${\hat H}$ with a weak $h_x$ (see the Supplemental Material \cite{suppbib2}).

-The non-ergodicity due to the HSF in this model is deeply related to the violation of ETH.
+The non-ergodicity due to the HSF in this model is deeply related to the violation of the ETH.
 The fragmented structure yields exponentially many non-thermal energy eigenstates.
 Simple examples of such non-thermal states are product frozen states, which correspond to the states in isolated subspaces with the dimension one.
-The number of frozen states increases exponentially in the system size.
-The presence of frozen regions also implies that there are many eigenstates which have spatially inhomogeneous DW density owing to frozen regions that act as a wall to separate different melting regions.
+As detailed in Supplemental Material \cite{suppbib2}, we show that the number of frozen states increases exponentially in the system size, indicating the emergence of the HSF \cite{moudgalya2021quantum}.
+We note that Ref.~\cite{van2020quantum} also finds a similar frozen state for an effective model of TFIM on a pseudo-one-dimensional ladder, but no HSF was discussed there.
+As another example, we find eigenstates which have spatially inhomogeneous DW density owing to frozen regions that act as a wall to separate different melting regions.